CrossFit competition nutrition can make or break your performance.

-For carbs, stick to something with a high glucose content.
+Stick to something with a higher glucose content.
 Why?
 Glucose replenishes muscle glycogen most directly.

 If you want to drink something, stick to things like coconut water or a fruit juice like pineapple which is high in glucose.
 You can also mix that into your protein powder.

 Other ideas to mix into a drink: Vitargo, dextrose, or a recovery protein powder.
-If you opt for the recovery protein powder, just check the ratio of carbs to protein.
-You want something close to 2:1 carbs:protein.
+If you use recovery protein powder, check the ratio of carbs to protein.
+You want close to 2:1 carbs:protein.
 If it’s far off from that, adjust by adding carbs.

-Prefer something more solid?
-Try baby food squeeze packets (look for ones with pureed sweet potato or banana as a main ingredient), white rice, or plantain paired with a little bit of lean protein like chicken breast or egg white.
+Prefer something solid?
+Try baby food squeeze packets (look for ones with pureed sweet potato or banana as a main ingredient), white rice, or plantain paired with lean protein like chicken breast or egg white.
 Or, have a few bites of your favorite protein bar.

 - Coconut water